Finding Armstrong numbers can be a tricky task. Hence many interviews or exams feature this problem.

 Code Explanation Method 1: Armstrong Number using Math Module

-The above program is created to check provided number is Armstrong Number or not.
+The above program is created to check whether the provided number is Armstrong Number or not.

 So, here we have imported math modules at the start of the program.